Pelvic Floor Exercises

 Pelvic floor exercises may help these conditions

-A physiotherapist may include pelvic floor exercises as part of management for stress incontinence, post-pregnancy pelvic floor weakness, prolapse-related symptoms, and pre and post prostatectomy rehabilitation.
-Men may also benefit from targeted retraining through a male pelvic floor exercise program when bladder control or pelvic support has changed.
+A physiotherapist may include pelvic floor exercises as part of management for stress incontinence, post-pregnancy pelvic floor weakness, prolapse-related symptoms and pre and post prostatectomy rehabilitation.

 Signs your pelvic floor may need retraining

-• Leaking urine when you cough, sneeze, laugh, lift, jump, or run
+• Leaking urine when you cough, sneeze, laugh, lift, jump or run

 • Rushing to the toilet because of urgency